SEA sells TLS to unnamed navy in the Americas

 The modular design of the TLS means it can also be fitted into containerised mission modules, and SEA has sold it into several South American fleets in recent years.

-In 2021, an equally unnamed South American fleet adopted the TLS.
-Then in 2022, the Philippine Navy added the system to two new corvettes sourced from South Korea.
-The Philippine Navy had previously used the TLS on some of its frigates.
+In 2021, an unnamed South American naval fleet adopted the TLS.
+In 2022, the Philippine Navy added the system to two new corvettes sourced from South Korea, having previously used the TLS on some of its frigates.

-In 2018, SEA announced it had also sold the TLS into three (equally unidentified) navies in Southeast Asia.
+In 2018, SEA announced it had also sold the TLS into three unnamed navies in Southeast Asia.

 Related Equipment in Defence Insight